First Day Hikes At Crowder State Park - KCHI Radio

-Crowder State Park near Trenton is offering First Day Hikes on January 1st.
+First Day Hikes are offered at Crowder State Park near Trenton on Monday, January 1st.
 Two hikes are offered, both are considered to have moderate difficulty.

 10 a.m. – there will be a 3.2-mile hike on Tall Oaks Trail – Meet at the Shelter 3 parking lot for this hike that showcases the diversity of habitats at Crowder State Park.